enriquedlh97/DogBreedClassifier/README.md

 # DogBreedClassifier
-_Final project TI2022 - Dog Breed classifier app for local Veterinary_
+_Model used for the final project of TI2022 - Dog Breed classifier app for local Veterinary_

 ## Getting started 🚀